herseyc/raspastro/RaspAstroWeb/ReadMe.md

 ```

 ## raspastro-web.py
 Flash app to display data on webpage.

-To run:
+Use install_raspastro-web.sh to copy into INSTALL_DIR (/var/www/raspastro is the default).
+Then run raspastro-web.py
 ```
+./install_raspastro-web.sh
+cd /var/www/raspastro
 python3 raspastro-web.py
 ```